aofarrel/verbose-fiesta/Terra/WS_TOPMedAligner_Template_WS.md

 ![screenshot showing the workflow input page on Terra, as described in the text proceeding this image](https://raw.githubusercontent.com/aofarrel/tutorials/master/submitted%20aligned%20reads%20redo.png)

 Below this, you will see several arguments that can be used for this workflow.
-If it's not already filled out, type out `this.object_id` as the `input_cram_file`.
+If it's not already filled out, type out `this.pfb:object_id` as the `input_cram_file`.

 But what is "this"?
 In Terra, we can use "this" to represent the data table that we selected from the drop down menu.
 So, in this case, "this" refers to the Submitted Aligned Reads data table.
-As for ".object_id", that part means that Terra is looking at the column called object_id.
+As for ".pfb:object_id", that part means that Terra is looking at the column called "pfb:object_id" in said data table.

 For more information on using workflow inputs on Terra, please see [Terra's documentation on setting inputs.](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data)